*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 What You’ll Need

-There are some factors to consider when stacking antennas.
+There are some factors to consider when combining antennas.

 I’m summarizing them here but will go into greater detail below: